 3. Cloud Access Requirements

 Today, cloud computing services and platforms such as cloud storage have become a major tool for businesses across the globe.
 Delays when accessing or uploading information to ‘the cloud’ can be problematic.
-Especially for businesses that work with clients or potential customers in real time (i.e., customer service, call centers, etc.) or those that rely on a global workforce.
+Especially for businesses that work with clients or potential customers in real time (i.e., customer service, call centers, IT support Dallas, etc.) or those that rely on a global workforce.

 Because of the two aforementioned benefits of fiber optics, cloud access and data storage, becomes another factor in the decision between broadband and fiber optics.
 Similarly, broadband, specifically its proclivity for delays and service interruptions, can make it a poor choose for significant cloud reliance.
 As such, for customers in the Bay Area who rely heavily on cloud storage would benefit from fiber internet.